Live Chat Now

 Possibility of Higher Pay

 Positions requiring a bachelor’s degree typically pay more than those requiring only a high school education.
-Employment statistics confirm that individuals who’ve earned a bachelor’s degree tend to earn a higher income and are less likely to be unemployed than those with only a high school diploma.
-According to the U.S. Bureau of Labor Statistics, workers aged 25 and over with only a high school diploma had lower median weekly earnings and an unemployment rate of 6.2%, while individuals with a bachelor’s degree had median weekly earnings of nearly 65% higher on average, and an unemployment rate of only 3.5% in 2021.
+Employment statistics confirm that individuals who’ve earned a bachelor’s degree have higher earning potential than those with only a high school diploma.
+Based on first quarter 2023 data from the U.S. Bureau of Labor Statistics (BLS), workers aged 25 and over with at least a bachelor’s degree had nearly double the median weekly earnings of those with only a high school diploma.

 Progress Toward a Graduate Degree

 To further increase their earning and career advancement potential in a competitive job market, some students who graduate with a bachelor’s degree ultimately decide to pursue a master’s degree.
-Master’s degree program entrance requirements will vary depending on the school and the specific area of study, but one prerequisite is universal – the completion of a bachelor’s in a relevant subject.
+Master’s degree program entrance requirements will vary depending on the school and the field of study, but one graduate school prerequisite is universal: the completion of a bachelor’s in a relevant subject.

 Prerequisites for a Bachelor’s Degree